artsandmetaphysics/goodlifeodyssey/poems/inferni-summarium.md

 Three Florentines encircle Dante: "'tis true, courtesy and valour flew our state?"
-They left saddened.
-Then Geryon, summoned, is.
+They left despondent.
+Then Geryon meets his summonses.

 A serpent, scorpion, man---instantiate fraud---carried them down to the eighth dark ring,